 5 – Tap here to access the Workspace with Sidebar Shortcuts.

-6 – Pencil & Stroke, Adjust the length and color of your Preview line.
-Also, check out Stroke Lab for stroke smoothing and pressure settings.
+6 – Pencil & Stroke - adjust the length and color of your preview line, and customize stroke smoothing and pressure settings

 9 – Move & Zoom, Go to Move & Zoom mode to adjust your screen selection view.